About Rif

 Zoöp

-From 2026 onwards, Rif will translate these ideas into concrete actions: we will raise awareness, strengthen the involvement of neighbourhood and visitors, soften and green our site, build microhabitats for animals and plants, make our water and material flows more sustainable, and make Rif a place where human and non-human life forms give direction together.
-Rif thus continues to grow into a healthy ecosystem: an arts place that not only creates, but also co-listen, co-care and co-build a future in which everything that lives counts.
+From 2026, Rif will translate this philosophy into concrete actions: we will raise awareness, strengthen the involvement of the neighbourhood and visitors, de-pave and green our site, build microhabitats for animals and plants, make our water and material flows more sustainable, and make Rif a place where human and non-human life forms co-create the future.
+Rif will thus continue to grow into a healthy ecosystem: an arts venue that not only creates, but also listens, cares, and builds together towards a future where all life counts.

 This ecological perspective also takes centre stage in our artistic residencies.
-In Calling Songs, for instance, Johannes Westendorp and Zwerm explore ways to make music with diy electronics together with existing frog and insect choirs.
-Rose van de Leest prompts critical reflection on our waste policy with a giant miniature landscape of waste from the Scheldt river.
-Jenna Vergeynst explores the hidden sounds of the deep sea, where music and the fragility of endangered ocean life come together.
-Thus, musical theatre at Reef becomes a place where human and non-human life meet, influence each other and unlock new insights.
+For example, Johannes Westendorp and Zwerm in Calling Songs Looking for ways to make music with DIY electronics alongside existing frog and insect choruses.
+Rose van de Leest uses a gigantic miniature landscape made from waste from the River Scheldt to encourage critical reflection on our waste management policies.
+Jenna Vergeynst explores the hidden sounds of the deep sea, where music and the vulnerability of endangered ocean life converge.
+Thus, music theatre at Rif becomes a space where human and non-human life meet, influence each other, and unlock new insights.

 Also meet the other Zoöps here!